 The Board will continue to monitor and maintain the integrity of the Capital Management Policy, Standards and Guidance to ensure they reflect the culture of the business and the regulatory environment in which it operates.
-The policy was last reviewed in November 2018.
-Reports detailing performance against this policy or any business critical changes will be reviewed periodically, but at least annually, by the GRC.
+The policy is reviewed at least every 5 years by the GRC and annually by the Group Chief Actuary.
+The policy was last reviewed by the GRC in September 2019 and in August 2020 by the Group Chief Actuary.